sivareddyg/graph-parser/README.md

 > ./install.py evaluation

-The datasets will be downloaded in the folder data/tacl_splits and data/tacl_ouput.
+The datasets will be downloaded to the folders data/tacl_splits and data/tacl_ouput.

 ## Grounded Semantic Parser
 To replicate TACL results, you will have to install Freebase SPARQL endpoint.
 Please email me personally.